Glossary

 • Revenue growth and profitability potential

-• Market size and potential
+• Market size and future potential

-• Competitive advantage and unique selling proposition
+• Competitive advantage and differentiation

 • Team expertise and track record